 - Remove the pan from the heat and transfer the batter to a food processor fitted with a blade (if mixing by hand transfer to a mixing bowl).
 Add 1 cup of the Gruyère cheese.
 With the processor running, add eggs in a steady stream and mix until the batter comes together.
 (If mixing by hand add the eggs in three batches.
 After each addition, stir vigorously until the batter comes together.)

 - Preheat the oven to 375°F convection or 400°F regular.
 Line a 1/2 sheet pan with parchment paper or a silpat.
 Put a dab of batter into the four corners of the pan to stick the parchment to the pan.

-- Scoop or pipe 1.5" mounds of batter onto the sheet pan, spaced about 2" apart.
+- Scoop 1.5" mounds of batter onto the sheet pan, spaced about 2" apart.
 Sprinkle the tops of the gougères with the remaining cheese and bake until well puffed and golden brown, about 20 minutes.

 The baked gougères freeze very well.
 Pack them into freezer bags (don't overcrowd or crush) and freeze for up to a month.
 To use, line the frozen puffs on a sheet pan and heat in a 350°F oven for 5 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.